scottie-l/reading-notes/reading-notes-201/class-03.md

 <b>Ch.2 review

-Arrays store multiple varibles.
+Arrays store multiple variables.
 Consider using with lists, or a set of values related to each other.

-Create arrays same as varibles.
+Create arrays same as variables.
 Values sit inside [ ] and are separated with commas.
 They can be any data type and mixed.

 Each item in an array is given a number.
 It starts at <b>0 not 1.